npantfoerder/UFOs/README.md

 <img src='https://github.com/npantfoerder/UFOs/blob/master/static/images/city_shape_filter.png' width=700>

 ## Summary
-*Describe one drawback of this new design and two recommendations for further development*
 ### Design Drawback
+- One drawback of this new design is that the dark background make the striped table much less noticeable.

 ### Recommendations
--
--
+- For future development, Dana could consider adding a count of how many results are returned whenever a new search criteria is entered.
+- Another possibility would be to create a filter that searches for specific words in the 'Comment' column.

 #### Resources
 - Data Sources: data.js